 Currently, leading contenders for CHP systems are Baxi, E-ON, and Honda.

 • The Honda Micro CHP generates 1 kW of electricity and 3 kW of heat.
 The efficiency claimed is 85%.
 15,000 of these units have been installed in Japan.
 The amount of heat is small for most UK houses, and so a top-up heating unit would be required.
 CHP units work best when they run for long periods, so this combination of a CHP installation sized to match normal heating requirements with a more rarely used conventional boiler could be sensible.
 The installed cost is said to be about £5600, which means that it would not be an economic choice.
+At present it is not on sale in the UK.

 A major advantage of such systems could be that they can continue to power essential services such as freezers and a few lights if there is a power cut.
 This requires special design features, because for safety reasons such systems must not put voltage on the mains if the mains fails.